alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-payment-confirm-page.png)

+The user clicks confirm, and what happens next depends on whether the payment was successful or not.

+##### Successful Payment
-If the payment is successful, the user will:

-- receive a confirmation email (if you have chosen to send these using GOV.UK Pay)
-- return to your service and see your confirmation page
+If the payment is successful, the user will receive a confirmation email (if you have chosen to send these using GOV.UK Pay), and return to your service and see your confirmation page.

-It is up to your page at the ``return_url`` to show an appropriate message based on the state of the payment.
-For example, for a successful payment, you would likely want to confirm that the payment has been received and explain what will happen next.
-For a failed payment, you should make clear that payment failed and offer the user a chance to try again.

-##### Confirmation Email
+###### Confirmation Email

 The user will receive a payment confirmation email containing: